ghabxph/lets-do-solana-shall-we/README.md

 ---

-## 🧠 Module 6: Higher-Level Concepts & Vision
+## 🧠 Module 8: Higher-Level Concepts & Solana Vision

-Once the foundation is solid, we show what’s possible.

-- Building real dApps with React + `@solana/web3.js`
-- Token programs
-- Cross-program invocations (CPI)
+With hands-on skills built, we now explore:

+- What Solana is optimized for
+- History of Sealevel execution
+- Parallelism and why it's fast
-- Real-world apps like:
+- Real-world use cases (DeFi, NFTs, identity, games)
-  - Crowdfunding
-  - On-chain voting
-  - NFT minting

-This is where everything clicks.
+This gives learners a **vision** of what they can build — and why Solana matters.

 ---